Invergordon Cruise Port Guide: 6 Unmissable Highlights for Your Visit

 • Invergordon railway station is located 10 minutes walk from the cruise terminal and offers daily transportation to the region’s capital Inverness, situated 25 miles (40 km) south of Invergordon.
 The train ride lasts 50 minutes.
 See the timetables on the official webpage https://www.scotrail.co.uk/

 • To get to Inverness, you can also take the public bus 25X that departs from Camerons Garden Center, located on Invergordon High Street, less than a 5-minute walk from the terminal.
 The total trip duration for this route is approximately 50 minutes.
-See the timetables on the official public bus operator’s website https://www.stagecoachbus.com/
+There are normally bus company representatives outside the terminal, and they will provide you with all the information.
+You can also see the timetables at https://www.stagecoachbus.com/

 • Taxis are also available on the pier, however, during a ship call these services might be limited.